ClickerMonkey/vuex-router-actions/README.md

 ## vuex-router-actions

-The library you've been waiting for to streamline complex Vuex actions and fast and secure routing in your app.
+The library you've been waiting for to streamline complex Vuex actions and have fast and secure asynchronous routing in your app.

 ## Goals